 If you’d like to read more about each type of tea and its unique properties, I’ve included some handy resources at the end of the guide.

-Loose Leaf Tea vs Teabags
+🍃 Loose Leaf Tea vs Teabag

-Take into consideration that loose leaf tea produces much less packaging than tea bags.
-I try to buy loose leaf tea in bulk, in recyclable or reusable packaging like paper or metal tins.
+Take into consideration that loose-leaf tea produces much less packaging than tea bags.
+I try to buy loose-leaf tea in bulk, in recyclable or reusable packaging like paper or metal tins.

-How to Measure Your Tea
+📏 How to Measure Tea

 One reason someone may dislike tea is because they haven’t had the chance to try tea that is measured and steeped correctly, to give it the absolute best taste as it was intended by the teamaker.

-For teabags, the amount is pre-measured for you, but for loose leaf tea you should measure out 2 grams of tea per 8oz of water.
+For teabags, the amount is pre-measured for you, but for loose-leaf tea, you should measure out 2 grams of tea per 8oz of water.
 I have read some sources that suggest up to 3 grams for stronger tea, but I think 2 grams is a good amount to get started.
 If you do have a taste for strong tea, you can always experiment with more.

-How to Steep Loose Leaf Tea
+💧 How to Steep Loose Leaf Tea

-I like to steep my loose leaf tea in a small glass pitcher.
-Next, set a timer for the tea-specific steeping time, and keep an eye on it.
+- Next, set a timer for the tea-specific steeping time, and keep an eye on it.
 Then, I pour it through a mesh strainer into my teacup.

-Remove the tea from the cup when you’re done steeping, otherwise it will over-steep.
+- Remove the tea from the cup when you’re done steeping.
+Otherwise, it will over-steep.

-How to Steep Tea Bags
+☕ How to Steep Tea Bags

-If you’re using a tea bag, place it in your chosen cup first.
-If the tea bag has a string, I like to hold on to it or wrap that around my cup handle so that the little tag doesn't get in my tea with the force of the water pour.
+If the tea bag has a string, I like to hold on to it or wrap that around my cup handle so that the little tag doesn’t get in my tea with the force of the water poured.
 Fishing wet paper out of your tea is no fun!
-Remove the teabag when you’re done steeping.

-How to Steep Green Tea
+🟢 How to Steep Green Tea

 There are many different types of green tea, including sencha, genmaicha, gyokuro, and hojicha.
-Green teas are all made from unoxidised leaves, which are heated after harvesting to preserve the freshness and nutrients in the tea.
+Green teas are all made from unoxidized leaves, which are heated after harvesting to preserve the freshness and nutrients in the tea.
 For my Japanese green tea, I love drinking Ippodo, and their guidelines for how long to steep green tea have always served me well.

 With green tea, you really have to take care not to over-steep the leaves, as this will result in a bitter taste.